maxpieter/free_cabins/README.md

 # Free Cabins Europe

 Free Cabins is a web app for mapping and browsing free or low-cost cabins, shelters, and bivouacs across Europe.
-The goal is to centralize data about public shelters to make it easier for outdoor enthausiasts to plan multi-day trips with access to basic overnight accommodations.
+Although many useful websites display data on (free) cabins nationally, it seems hard to find a resource that aggregates this data across Europe.

+## Purpose

+This project is both a useful tool and a technical sandbox.
+It's built to:

+- Provide a practical and open-source shelter map for outdoor enthusiasts
+- Explore and apply DevOps principles (containerization, CI/CD, environment management)
+- Experiment with modern web technologies like the Next.js App Router, Tailwind, and server components
+- Practice database design, API integration, and full-stack workflows

 ## Use Case